Social Media Information and Standards

 What we expect of you

-- Please respect the confidentiality of County Council employees, and do not refer to them in a public social media post by name.
+- Please respect the confidentiality of County Council employees.
+Do not refer to them in a public social media post by name, publish personal information about them, or use their photographs without their permission.

 - Please do not use GCC imagery without permission when setting up social media profiles.